 Last but not least, let’s take a look at all the little pieces of advice we’ve received.

-- A towel or blanket – especially one your cat is familiar with – is a good thing to put inside a hard cat carrier.
-Not only will your cat welcome the presence of a familiar item, it’s a lot more comfortable than trying to rest on the plastic floor.
+- A familiar towel or blanket is a good thing to put inside a hard cat carrier.
+Your cat will welcome the presence of a familiar item.
+It’s also a lot more comfortable than trying to rest on the plastic floor.
 You’ll also be glad of it if your cat urinates during travel.

 - Carriers that open from the top or the side give you more options.
 A cat that doesn’t like being loaded in face first may have no objections to being lowered in from above, and vice versa.

 - Keep the carrier clean, and in good condition.
-A cat carrier that smells bad, or is full of rough sharp edges, is not a fun place to be.
+Cat carriers that smells bad, or are full of rough sharp edges, are not a fun place to be.
 Your cat isn’t going to want to get in there, and you shouldn’t blame it.
-Plastic cat carriers can become worn over time, and it’s important that they’re replaced when they’re no longer welcoming places for your pet.
+Plastic cat carriers can become worn over time.
+It’s important that they’re replaced when they’re no longer welcoming places for your pet.